 Consult a plumber to ensure that you have a drip tray fitted under your geyser to minimise water damage should your geyser burst.
 Where possible, install geysers outside or in a garage.
 Consider installing a solar power geyser to reduce electricity costs.

 Keeping a fire extinguisher in your home, car, boat or caravan can be very handy in case of fire.
 For a relatively inexpensive extinguisher that doesn’t require servicing and is half the size of normal extinguishes, visit www.firestryker.co.za.

 Don’t leave valuables lying around:

 Always make sure that you lock all valuable jewellery in a safe, locked draw/cupboard and not lying around the house.
 And similarly, don’t leave the keys to those safes or cupboards lying around either.

 Your insurance policy:

 It is vital that your insurance policy is updated regularly, values are corrected and all items that need be covered are covered.
 Read your policy, don’t just delete it.
-Should you require a personal policy review of your policy and contents, simply contact your BIB consultant and arrange a time for them to pop around.
+Should you require a personal policy review of your policy and contents, simply contact your Barker consultant and arrange a time for them to pop around.

 Make sure to employ reliable domestic workers/gardeners/workers contracted to do work on your home.
 You are trusting them with one of your most valuable assets.